Consensus (computer science): Solvability results for some agreement problems

-There is a t-resilient anonymous synchronous protocol which solves the Byzantine Generals problem, if $\tfrac{t}{n} < \tfrac{1}{3}$ and the Weak Byzantine Generals case where $t$ is the number of failures and $n$ is the number of processes.
+There is a t-resilient anonymous synchronous protocol which solves the Byzantine Generals problem, if t/n < 1/3 and the Weak Byzantine Generals case where t is the number of failures and n is the number of processes.

-For systems with $n$ processors, of which $f$ are Byzantine, it has been shown that there exists no algorithm that solves the consensus problem for $n \leq 3f$ in the oral-messages model.
-The proof is constructed by first showing the impossibility for the three-node case $n=3$ and using this result to argue about partitions of processors.
-In the written-messages model there are protocols that can tolerate $n=f+1$.
+For systems with n processors, of which f are Byzantine, it has been shown that there exists no algorithm that solves the consensus problem for n ≤ 3f in the oral-messages model.
+The proof is constructed by first showing the impossibility for the three-node case n = 3 and using this result to argue about partitions of processors.
+In the written-messages model there are protocols that can tolerate n = f + 1.

 In a fully asynchronous system there is no consensus solution that can tolerate one or more crash failures even when only requiring the non triviality property.
 This result is sometimes called the FLP impossibility proof named after the authors Michael J. Fischer, Nancy Lynch, and Mike Paterson who were awarded a Dijkstra Prize for this significant work.
 The FLP result has been mechanically verified to hold even under fairness assumptions.
 However, FLP does not state that consensus can never be reached: merely that under the model's assumptions, no algorithm can always reach consensus in bounded time.
 In practice it is highly unlikely to occur.